dotnet/docs-aspire/docs/fundamentals/dashboard/standalone.md

 ## Send telemetry to the dashboard

 Apps send telemetry to the dashboard using [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/specs/otlp/).
-Ensure the dashboard container is launched with ports exposed for viewing the UI and receiving OpenTelemetry data from applications.
+The dashboard must expose a port for receiving OpenTelemetry data, and apps are configured to send data to that address.

-The earlier Docker command [used to start the dashboard](#start-the-dashboard) configured two endpoints:
+The Docker command show earlier to [start the dashboard](#start-the-dashboard) configured the container to receive OpenTelemetry data on port `4317`.
+The OTLP endpoint's full address is `http://localhost:4317`.

-- Port `18888` for accessing the dashboard UI.
-- Port `4317` for receiving OpenTelemetry data from apps at `http://localhost:4317`.

-### Configure apps OpenTelemetry SDK
+### Configure OpenTelemetry SDK

 Apps collect and send telemetry using [their language's OpenTelemetry SDK](https://opentelemetry.io/docs/languages/).

-OpenTelemetry SDK options to configure:
+Important OpenTelemetry SDK options to configure:

 - OTLP endpoint, which should match the dashboard's configuration, e.g., `http://localhost:4317`.
 - OTLP protocol, with the dashboard currently supporting only the [OTLP/gRPC protocol](https://opentelemetry.io/docs/specs/otlp/#otlpgrpc).
 Configure applications to use the `grpc` protocol.